John Bridges is a published author specializing in History, Geo-politics, and Politics. His Doctorate is in Criminal Justice.

 PDQ Chocolate was a popular drink mix in the 1960s and 1970s.
 It was manufactured by Ovaltine.
 These flavored beads and chips were used to mix with milk or to sprinkle over ice cream.

 PDQ drink mixes were becoming hard to find in the late 1980s.
-Ovaltine discontinued the PDQ products about 1995 or 1996
+Ovaltine discontinued the PDQ products around 1995 or 1996.

 Thank You Korea For the Best Gum Ever